bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 Now, back to our topic -

 We will talk about a few separate but interesting bits today.
-We'll start with control flow statements (like break, return), then look at the wild side of switch-case statements and wrap it up with some animation I built just yesterday.
+We'll start with control flow statements (like break, return), then look at the wild side of switch-case statements and wrap it up with some animation I built last week.

 # Control flow statements
 What's common between `continue`, `break`, `return` and `throw`?